-The trial court abused its discretion by denying a stay.
-As set forth in the contemporaneously filed petition for certiorari, Mr. Epstein will likely succeed on the merits.
-The trial court departed from the essential requirements of law in granting the motions to unseal the confidential federal non-prosecution agreement and addendum between the United States Attorney's Office and Mr. Epstein.
+The trial court departed from the essential requirements of law in granting the motions to unseal the confidential federal non-prosecution agreement and addendum between the United States Attorney's Office and

-These documents are subject to confidentiality provisions, which the federal court recognized and enforced when it permitted disclosure to the attorneys for Jane Doe 1 and Jane Doe 2 and to any other victims and their counsel, provided they not disclose the terms to anyone else.
+Mr. Epstein.
+These documents are subject to confidentiality provisions, which the federal court recognized and enforced when it permitted disclosure to the attorneys for Jane Doe 1 and Jane Doe 2, and to any other victims and their counsel, provided they not disclose the terms to anyone else.
 Disclosure violates a condition of the agreement, thereby vitiating the agreement between Mr. Epstein and the United States Attorney.
 Disclosure also violates Judge Marra's two orders in the federal district court, denying disclosure to the parties.
 Judge Colbath paid lip service to this principle in stating that his "Order is in no way to be interpreted as permission to not comply with U.S. District Court Kenneth Marra's previous Orders."
 (A-16:3).
 But there is no way disclosure does not inherently violate Judge Marra's orders.